SamTuppen/Thesis-Frequency-Reconstruction/README.md

 # README - Frequency Band Interpolation

 Two different methods to interpolate missing frequency bands are presented in this folder.
 The first is an approach using a neural network (NN) and the second is a sparse solver (SS) approach.
-The NN has been created in Python using the TensorFlow platform and the SS has been created in both Python and MATLAB.
+The NN has been created in Python using the TensorFlow platform and the SS has been created in MATLAB.

 Both methods have been tested for the
 ---